taufik-nurrohman/markdown/.dev/README.md

 - ☐ asdf
 ~~~

-In case you need it, or don’t want to update your existing task list syntax in your Markdown files, here’s the hack:
+In case you need it or don’t want to revise the syntax of your existing task lists in your Markdown files, here’s a
+naive hack:

 ~~~ php
 $value = from_markdown($value, ['tab' => false]);